GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-vision-nl-translate/tutorial.md

 The [Translation API](https://cloud.google.com/translate/docs/reference/translate) can translate text into 100+ languages.
 It can also detect the language of the input text.
 To translate the French text into English, all you need to do is pass the text and the language code for the target language (en-US) to the Translation API.

-Bring up the `translation-request.json` file `walkthrough editor-open-file "cloud-shell-tutorials/ml/cloud-vision-nl-translate/translation-request.json" "in the text editor"`.
+Bring up the `translation-request.json` file
+<walkthrough-editor-open-file filePath="cloud-shell-tutorials/ml/cloud-vision-nl-translate/translation-request.json" text="in the text editor"></walkthrough-editor-open-file><walkthrough-alt>in the text editor</walkthrough-alt>.

 It should look like this: